Here is the original question:

 - Again, it doesn’t matter if the HELOC is under both names, what matters is the name on the account that is investing the money.
 The owner of the account investing the money, is the owner of the tax deduction and tax liability.

-Be sure to claim the investment income under the spouse with the highest income.
+Be sure to claim the investment loan under the spouse with the highest income.
 If both spouses have similar rates, then invest under both names.

 I am not a tax professional, please consult an accountant before following any taxation advice you find here.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).